Last Updated on 22nd March 2022 by Mike@bitaboutbritain

 It would be preferable to think that Edward was grief-stricken and that this was the final act in a medieval romance.
 Though Edward eventually married again, to Margaret of France, and this too appears to have been a happy union, I get the impression that, for Edward, ‘the first cut was the deepest’.
 In any event, he made absolutely sure that his Eleanor would never be unknown, or forgotten.
 She must have been a remarkable woman.

 Hardingstone is one of just three surviving original Eleanor crosses, the others being just up the road at Geddington (the best preserved) and at Waltham Cross (the clue’s in the name) in Hertfordshire.
-The Eleanor Cross at Hardingstone is on a nondescript, but busy, road close to an equally busy traffic junction not far from the huge Brackmills business estate.
+The Eleanor Cross at Hardingstone is on a nondescript, but busy, road close to an equally busy traffic junction not far from the huge and ugly Brackmills business estate.
 With the traffic zooming by, and a residential area opposite, it’s well-nigh impossible to picture what it must have been like more than 700 years’ ago.
 It would have been a prominent position at the time, on the road south to London at the edge of Delapre Abbey, where the funeral procession had halted.
 The top ‘cross’ is missing, and has been for centuries, though the monument has been restored.
 Incidentally, it’s also close to the site of the Battle of Northampton, a short clash in the Wars of the Roses in 1460 which the Yorkists won.
 The battlefield is now mostly a golf course.

 If you ever see an Eleanor Cross, spare a thought for the king who loved his queen; and wonder whether anyone’s going to erect a monument to you that people will be looking at 700 years after you’re gone.